Why is early intervention important?

 Early ACCESS Research

 Research on child development grows rapidly each year.
 With each new study, parents and professionals understand children better and learn how to teach them more appropriately.
-The studies listed below highlight areas of current research from Iowa’s own research laboratories.
 Contact the research laboratories directly for specific information about findings from the studies.

 Family Experiences During Pregnancy